Piracy Act 1837

-The Piracy Act 1837 (7 Will 4 & 1 Vict c 88) is an Act of the Parliament of the United Kingdom.
+The Piracy Act 1837 (7 Will.
+4 & 1 Vict. c.
+88) is an act of the Parliament of the United Kingdom.
 It abolished the death penalty for most offences of piracy, but created a new offence often known as piracy with violence, which was punishable with death.
-This offence still exists in the United Kingdom and in the Republic of Ireland, but is no longer punishable by death in either country.
+This offence still exists in the United Kingdom and in Ireland, but is no longer punishable by death in either country.

-Section 2 of the Act creates the offence of piracy with violence:
+Section 2 of the act creates the offence of piracy with violence:

 United Kingdom

 The offences of piracy which existed in 1837 have since been abolished.
 The "crime of piracy" mentioned in section 2 is now defined by the Merchant Shipping and Maritime Security Act 1997 (in section 26 and Schedule 5), which simply sets out articles 101 to 103 of the United Nations Convention on the Law of the Sea (1982):

-Article 101

-Definition of piracy

-Piracy consists of any of the following acts: